-Our Safeguarding Policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
-These policies give staff guidance as to how recognise such signs of abuse, and how to deal with it with our partners.
+The Group’s safeguarding policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
+These policies give staff guidance to help recognise such signs of abuse, and how to deal with it with our partners.

-Gentoo also recognises the potential for slavery and human trafficking to affect employees working within its business.
+As Gentoo employs approximately 1,200 employees we recognise the potential for slavery and human trafficking to affect employees working within its business.

 Our supply chains